-Florida Law Restoring The Vote To Former Felons Takes Effect
+Florida Law Restoring The Vote To Felons Takes Effect

-Tuesday a historic day in Florida.
-Under an amendment passed by the voters in November, as many as 1.4 million former felons are regaining the right to vote.
+Tuesday is a historic day in Florida.
+Under an amendment passed by the voters in November, as many as 1.4 million felons are regaining the right to vote.
 The referendum overturned a 150-year-old law that permanently disenfranchised people with felony convictions.

 Before the change, people who served their time could apply for clemency to a board headed by the governor.
 But the cumbersome process and a multiyear backlog meant that only a small percentage applied.